 Smart Facades Responsive Designs for Optimal Day Lighting & Energy Conservation

-Façade & Fenestration is often considered the biggest hurdle in achieving higher levels of energy efficiency in buildings.
-Buildings have evolved from being predominantly passive systems to having high levels of internal control due to addition of man-made materials.
-With increase in artificial lighting in buildings in the 20th century, the size of fenestrations reduced significantly as also dependency on them.
-They now occupy only about 15 to 20 percent of wall surface area and play many roles including supplying daylight, providing views, acting as ventilators, noise and heat insulators and glare protectors.
-Windows not only add to aesthetics, but are also a significant component of heating and cooling costs.
+Façade and fenestration are often considered the biggest hurdle in achieving higher levels of energy efficiency in buildings.
+Buildings have evolved from being predominantly passive systems to having high levels of internal control due to the addition of man-made materials.
+With the increase in artificial lighting in buildings in the 20th century, the size of fenestrations was reduced significantly as well as dependency on them.
+They now occupy only about 15 to 20 per cent of wall surface area and play many roles including supplying daylight, providing views, acting as ventilators, noise and heat insulators and glare protectors.
+Windows not only add to aesthetics but are also a significant component of heating and cooling costs.

-Building owners opt for the most efficient façade and fenestration system which contributes to energy conservation, there by operational costs.
+Building owners opt for the most efficient façade and fenestration system which contributes to energy conservation and, thereby operational costs.
 The aim of this article is to give an insight into integrated façade systems which provide ample daylighting and at the same time help in achieving energy conservation.
 We have here, views from experts in the industry.

-The performance of windows, walls, ceilings, and other building components determine the energy cost as well as the size of the heating and cooling equipment.
-Therefore, while energy-efficient windows cost more initially, savings on energy bills coupled with a reduction in purchase price of heating and cooling system can offset initial capital cost.
+The performance of windows, walls, ceilings, and other building components determines the energy cost as well as the size of the heating and cooling equipment.
+Therefore, while energy-efficient windows cost more initially, savings on energy bills coupled with a reduction in the purchase price of the heating and cooling system can offset initial capital costs.

-“Primary elements of the building envelop affecting energy performance of the building are roof, walls, openings and shading devices.
+“Primary elements of the building envelope affecting energy performance of the building are the roof, walls, openings and shading devices.
 Today, these are designed as just elevations, cosmetic in nature and not actively designed in response to climate.
-We need to have a thoughtful design approach while designing the building envelop to make the building more energy efficient”, says Ar.
+We need to have a thoughtful design approach while designing the building envelope to make the building more energy efficient”, says Ar.
 Vivek Bhole, Chairman & Managing Director, Vivek Bhole Architects Pvt.
 Ltd.

-According to Sanjeev Sharma, Architect & Owner of Orionn Architects, in the conceptual design phase of a building, designs and selection of façades and fenestration systems play a crucial role in determining building performance.
+According to Sanjeev Sharma, Architect and owner of Orionn Architects, in the conceptual design phase of a building, designs and selection of façades and fenestration systems play a crucial role in determining building performance.

-It is important to choose the appropriate window for a building, taking into consideration thermal performance of the window and its impact on cooling and heat load of the building.
+It is important to choose the appropriate window for a building, taking into consideration the thermal performance of the window and its impact on the cooling and heat load of the building.
 Façades design focuses on occupant comfort, depending on the locale and the need.
-Architects Ponni Concessao & Oscar Concessao, Oscar & Ponni Architects, Chennai, opine that improved highperformance window systems are critical to converting windows into the role of zero energy building components.
+Architects Ponni Concessao & Oscar Concessao, Oscar & Ponni Architects, Chennai, opine that improved high-performance window systems are critical to converting windows into the role of zero energy-building components.

 Heat flow and energy lost through openings in buildings, especially homes, is very high.
 About 37 per cent of interior energy loss is through fenestration.
-However, introduction of sealed double glazed windows to reduce heat transfer and optimize emission of solar radiation led to the adoption of larger fenestrations in commercial and residential buildings, says Vivek Gupta, Architect, Arvind Vivek & Associates, New Delhi.
+However, the introduction of sealed double-glazed windows to reduce heat transfer and optimize emission of solar radiation led to the adoption of larger fenestrations in commercial and residential buildings, says Vivek Gupta, Architect, Arvind Vivek & Associates, New Delhi.

 In a window, glass occupies about 75 per cent area.
 Hence high performance glasses play a very important role in energy conservation, allowing optimum light transmission during the ASF Insignia, Gurgaon by Sikka Associate Architects daytime.
 Installation of such high